cryptNG/chainspeak/readme.md

 ### Blockchain Interaction & [EIP-7702](https://eip7702.io/)

 **[EIP-7702](https://eip7702.io/) Vision**
 Account Abstraction (AA) takes over the clunky parts of wallet management.
 [EIP-7702](https://eip7702.io/) specifically allows you to “lend” certain transaction powers to a smart contract wallet for a single operation.
-In ChainSpeak’s world:
+In DeepThought’s world:

 1. You authorize a “sub-wallet” for a handful of actions—minting an NFT, claiming a reward, whatever you choose.
 2. You deposit a small gas allowance into that sub-wallet.